rustlers42/adopt-a-seed/README.md

 - [ ] Signup/Onboarding
 - [ ] Track time of plants
 - [ ] Option to link user account with cryptocurrency wallet
-- [ ] Smart contracts to generate Adopt-A-Seed cryptocurrency for users
+- [ ] Smart contracts to generate adopt-a-seed cryptocurrency for users